Bishop: Apostolic Fathers

-Around the end of the 1st century, the church's organization became clearer in historical documents.
+Around the end of the 1st century, the early church's organization became clearer in historical documents.
 In the works of the Apostolic Fathers, and Ignatius of Antioch in particular, the role of the episkopos, or bishop, became more important or, rather, already was very important and being clearly defined.
-While Ignatius of Antioch offers the earliest clear description of monarchial bishops (a single bishop over all house churches in a city) he is an advocate of monepiscopal structure rather than describing an accepted reality.
+While Ignatius of Antioch offers the earliest clear description of monarchial bishops (a single bishop over all house churches in a city) he is an advocate of monoepiscopal structure rather than describing an accepted reality.
 To the bishops and house churches to which he writes, he offers strategies on how to pressure house churches who do not recognize the bishop into compliance.
 Other contemporary Christian writers do not describe monarchial bishops, either continuing to equate them with the presbyters or speaking of episkopoi (bishops, plural) in a city.

-As the Church continued to expand, new churches in important cities gained their own bishop.
-Churches in the regions outside an important city were served by Chorbishop, an official rank of bishops.
-However, soon, presbyters and deacons were sent from bishop of a city church.
-Gradually priests replaced the chorbishops.
-Thus, in time, the bishop changed from being the leader of a single church confined to an urban area to being the leader of the churches of a given geographical area.

 Clement of Alexandria (end of the 2nd century) writes about the ordination of a certain Zachæus as bishop by the imposition of Simon Peter Bar-Jonah's hands.
 The words bishop and ordination are used in their technical meaning by the same Clement of Alexandria.
 The bishops in the 2nd century are defined also as the only clergy to whom the ordination to priesthood (presbyterate) and diaconate is entrusted: "a priest (presbyter) lays on hands, but does not ordain." (cheirothetei ou cheirotonei).

 At the beginning of the 3rd century, Hippolytus of Rome describes another feature of the ministry of a bishop, which is that of the "Spiritum primatus sacerdotii habere potestatem dimittere peccata": the primate of sacrificial priesthood and the power to forgive sins.

+Canonical age

+As the bishop's role further developed into the 4th century, the First Council of Nicaea decreed that bishops should be ordained by at least three others.
+Age requirements for episcopal ordination or consecration were neither universal nor fixed in early Christian churches.
+It was, however, universally required that a bishop be male.

+Lacking a definitive ecumenical age requirement for holy orders—between the early ecumenical councils of the Great and imperial Roman churches, and after schism into the Latin and Greek churches—young men had been ordained, appointed, and/or enthroned as bishops, some as young as 5.